 Main Road Moonah Parklet Trial

-Glenorchy City Council is planning streetscape improvements to Main Road, Moonah as part of the upgrades identified in the Moonah CBD Precinct Plan.
-The project aims to create a more attractive, welcoming and family-friendly main street that supports local businesses and strengthens Moonah’s identity as a local activity centre.
+The project forms part of the improvements identified in the Moonah CBD Precinct Plan and aims to create a more attractive, welcoming and family-friendly main street that supports local businesses and strengthens Moonah’s identity as a local activity centre.

 In 2020, Glenorchy City Council undertook extensive community engagement to develop a shared vision for the Moonah CBD.
 The outcomes of this process informed the Moonah CBD Precinct Plan.

+Further consultation was undertaken in 2025 with businesses along Main Road to identify opportunities for future streetscape improvements.
 As part of this consultation, the potential introduction of parklets was explored as a tactical trial initiative.
 Businesses were asked what improvements could bring positive change to Main Road, what parklets might look like along the street, and how they could contribute to a more vibrant and sociable main street.

 What are parklets?